zzzprojects/learn-orm/tutorials/ssms/overview.md

 ## Why SSMS?

-A central feature of SQL Server Management Studio is the **Object Explorer**, which allows the user to browse, select, and act upon any of the objects within the server.
+A central feature of SQL Server Management Studio is the **Object Explorer**, which allows the user to browse, select, and act upon any of the server's objects.

  - It can be used to visually observe and analyze query plans and optimize the database performance, among others.
  - SQL Server Management Studio can also be used to create a new database, alter any existing database schema by adding or modifying tables and indexes, or analyze performance.
- - It includes the query windows which provide a GUI based interface to write and execute queries.
+ - It includes the query windows, which provide a GUI based interface to write and execute queries.